 Then I remembered friendship pins.
 Do you remember making friendship pins for the kids in your class, way back in the 80s?
 Safety pins with colourful beads that you would share with your friends and pin to your shoe laces.
 I know, so 80’s.
 Well, I got to thinking about beads, friendship pins, fine motor skills and patterning…turning this simple craft into a creative learning opportunity.
 These friendship pins are another super cool summer craft for tweens to make.

 Our first step was sorting our beads and sorting our safety pins.
 That – took – a – long – time.
 How many safety pins you need will depend on how many safety pin friendship pins you are planning on making.
-When we were done our sorting, I had my girls determine how many bead would fit on each different sized pin.
-With that knowledge we started creating patterns on graph paper.
+When we were done with our sorting, I had my girls determine how many beads would fit on each different sized pin.
+With that knowledge, we started creating our friendship pin patterns on graph paper.

-Using graph paper my daughters planned out the pattern they wanted to create.
-The number of boxes down are the number of beads on a single pin.
-The number of boxes across are the number of pins being used.
-Once the created their pattern on paper and chose the colour of beads they wanted to use, it was time to get beading.
+By using graph paper, my daughters were able to plan out the pattern they wanted to create.
+The number of boxes down is the number of beads on a single pin.
+The number of boxes across is the number of pins being used.
+Once they created their pattern on paper and chose the colour of beads they wanted to use, it was time to get beading.

-A couple of tips – these pins are going to be put on shoe laces, so you can just line them up on the laces.
+These safety pin friendship pins are going to be put on shoe laces, so you can just line them up on the laces.
 If you want to hang the pins on one large safety pin and still keep the pattern together you will need to take an extra step.
-Using pliers, unwind the loop at the end of the safety pin.
-Slip the beaded pin on the large pin.
+Using pliers, unwind the loop at the end of the large safety pin.
+Slip the smaller beaded pins onto the large pin.
 Slide them over to the side that doesn’t open.
-Once all the patterned pins are in place, recoil the end of the safety pin.
+Once all the patterned pins are in place, recoil the end of the safety pin and close it.
 Now the beaded pins are secure on the side of the large safety pin that doesn’t open.
 The friendship pin can be attached to a shirt, hat, scarf or your favourite 80’s inspired jean jacket.